kc-bonilla/redshift-to-pendo-api-data-pipeline/README.md

 8. Notifies on Failure - Triggers SNS Topic Alert to DAE team Topic in AWS upon failure to prompt a response and troubleshooting
 9. Adjusts for Runtime Limits

-I want to be able to Rate Limit API calls/sessions so that API Service ___ are not violated leading to diminished service and thus data health, and so I can complete the large jobs required for initial full replication by staying within rate limit bounds and moving a stream of s-sized chunks across n-batches until the job is complete

-No Matching Key in Pendo?
+## No Matching Key in Pendo? ##
 Pendo will only push data into matching objects.
 It will not create new records in Pendo.
 If no matching record is found the data will not push to Pendo.

-Add Custom Fields to Be Pushed to Pendo**
+**Add Custom Fields to Be Pushed to Pendo**
 Data types must match for custom field mappings the account/visitor object

 tap-redshift REQUIREMENTS target-pendo

-1) Singer Redshift Tap: Extracts data from Redshift data warehouse and writes it to a standard stream in a JSON-based format, which can be piped to-and consumed by-any target.

-Singer Pendo Target: Consumes JSON-based standard stream data from the Redshift Tap (or any other tap) and communicates with the Pendo API to set or update Pendo attributes in accordance with this incoming data.

 1. Any attribute that lives inside a Redshift source table may be pushed into the Pendo Account or Visitor objects with a 1:1 primary key match and pre-existing Custom Field Mapping in Pendo

-3) Supports Scheduled Runs: Runs on a scheduled basis, detecting which records have been added, deleted, or changed, and inserts, updates, or deletes the corresponding data in the corresponding Pendo tables.
+2. Supports Scheduled Runs: Runs on a scheduled basis, detecting which records have been added, deleted, or changed, and inserts, updates, or deletes the corresponding data in the corresponding Pendo tables.

-4) Supports Full Replication
+3. Supports Full Replication

 1. Extracts all data from the source table each time the tap is invoked without a state file.
 2. Supports Incremental Replication: ability to incrementally update custom attributes in Pendo So that synchronization time and risk exposure are minimized with each run.